How to change the hostname on Linux

 Let's understand these methods in detail.

 The /etc/hostname is a regular configuration file.
 It stores only the static hostname.
 It does not use any configuration directive for the static hostname.
 It saves the static hostname as a single word or text string in the first line.
-To change the static hostname, you can change this word.
+We can change the static hostname by changing this word.

 The /etc/machine-info is a dynamic configuration file.
-Linux generates it only when you configure the pretty hostname.
-If you delete the pretty hostname, it automatically deletes this file.
-This file uses the 'PRETTY_HOSTNAME' directive to store the pretty hostname.
+Linux generates it only when we configure the pretty hostname.
+If we delete the pretty hostname, it automatically deletes this file.
+This file uses the PRETTY_HOSTNAME directive to store the pretty hostname.

-Both the /etc/hostname and /etc/machine-info are regular text files.
-You can use any text editor to edit these files.
+Both are regular text files.
+We can use any text editor to edit these files.

 The systctl command

 This command allows us to view and change kernel parameters.
-As we know, the kernel stores the transient hostname name in a variable and updates the value of this variable from the network configuration.
-To change the transient hostname, we can manually change the value of this variable.
-To update the value of this variable, we can use the sysctl command.
+The kernel stores the transient hostname in a variable and updates its value from the network configuration.
+To change the transient hostname, we can manually update the value of this variable or use the sysctl command to update the value of this variable.

 The hostname command

 By default, this command works with the transient hostname.
-But if the static hostname is configured, it gives priority to the static name over the transient name.
-Without any option, if the static hostname is configured, it displays the static hostname.
-If the static hostname is not configured, it displays the transient hostname.
+But if we configure the static hostname, it prioritizes the static name over the transient name.
+Without any option, if the static hostname is available, it displays it.
+If not, it shows the transient hostname.

 We can also use this command to update the transient hostname.